Plasma-welding-tips:

 The arc is produced between a nonconsumable tungsten electrode and either the workpiece (transferred arc mode) or the constricting nozzle (nontransferred arc mode).

-In practice a non transferred low power pilot arc is always ignited at start for arc initiation (even in transferred mode applications), by using a superposed high frequency power supply that is then disconnected.
+In practice a non transferred low power pilot arc is always ignited at start for arc initiation (even in transferred mode applications).

 Shielding gas Plasma-welding-tips